Life with AI

 • HVAC technicians: 8.1% growth, critical for atmospheric control systems spanning 1,500 vertical meters.

 • Ironworkers: Essential for structural steel at heights where concrete pumping fails (construction-logistics/phasing/construction-phasing).
+The fatality rate for ironworkers (29.8 per 100,000) is the second highest of any construction trade (bls-cfoi-2023), making this the most safety-critical workforce segment.

 • Elevator installers: 4-5 year apprenticeship, and vertical transport is a defining challenge.